jhschiff/weatherApp/README.md

 2. Select your preferred event day (Monday through Sunday)
 3. Choose a time range (Morning, Afternoon, or Evening)
 4. View the detailed weather forecast with interactive charts

+### Data Fetching

+The app fetches weather data in the following way:
+- Initial fetch includes 4 weeks of data
+- Additional data is fetched automatically when viewing future weeks
+- Data is cached to prevent unnecessary API calls
+- Mock data is available for development (disabled by default)

 ## Project Structure